 A default in a green ball competitive program will count as a win and that player will receive those win points.

-- PlayTracker points are earned for 8U Red/Orange Ball events, 10U Orange/Green Ball events and 12U Green Ball (Junior Circuit) events.
+- PlayTracker points are earned for 8U Red/Orange Ball events, 10U Orange/Green Ball events, and 12U Green Ball (Junior Team Tennis and Junior Circuit) events.

 - Level 7 Green Ball tournaments DO NOT count towards PlayTracker, but instead count for Ranking Points in National Standing List (NSL)

 Q: How many points can a player earn at an event?